Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Introduction

 \section{Introduction}

-Genome-wide association studies (GWAS) have identified tens of thousands of inherited variants explaining a considerable amount of variations in human traits and diseases across individuals (\cite{seibert2018polygenic, uffelmann2021genome}).
-Polygenic risk score (PRS) or polygenic scores (PGS), which are weighted sums of the number of genetic variants individuals carry across different genomic loci associated with different traits and diseases, are of increasing interest for various research applications and clinical risk prediction (\cite{kullo2022polygenic,khera2018genome,chatterjee2016developing,torkamani2018personal,lambert2019towards,Pradeep2017Polygenic,seibert2018polygenic}).
-At a basic level, the task of building PRS can be viewed as the same as building high-dimensional models for outcome variables based on hundreds of thousands or millions of genetic variants.
-Bayesian methods (\cite{Campos2010Predicting, vilhjalmsson2015modeling, ldpred2,lloyd2019improved,ge2019polygenic}) have been popular in the PRS field as the use of prior on SNP effect sizes provides natural way to introduce regularization and borrow external information (\cite{ hu2017leveraging, marquez2021incorporating}).
+Genome-wide association studies (GWAS) have identified tens of thousands of inherited variants explaining a considerable amount of variations in human traits and diseases across individuals \citep{seibert2018polygenic, uffelmann2021genome}.
+Polygenic risk scores (PRS), constructed as weighted sums of the number of risk alleles, summarize the effects of genetic markers for human traits and diseases.
+PRS are increasingly used as a quantitative summary of individuals’ genetic liability for complex diseases.
+Extensive research have demonstrated the utility of PRS in disease risk predictions \citep{chatterjee2016developing, khera2018genome}, population screening for early detection of cancers \citep{seibert2018polygenic,mchugh2025assessment,esserman2025risk}, refining biomarkers for diagnoses \citep{kachuri2023genetically}, improving efficiency of clinical trial designs \citep{liu2024integration, german2025incorporating}, and elucidating disease biology \citep{Pradeep2017Polygenic,smith2024multi,pascat2026partitioned}.
+Various clinical uses of polygenic scores are also reviewed by \citet{torkamani2018personal,kullo2022polygenic}, and \citet{kullo2025clinical}.

+At a basic level, the task of building PRS can be viewed as a high-dimensional regression problem for predicting outcome variables from hundreds of thousands or millions of genetic variants.
+Bayesian methods \citep{Campos2010Predicting, vilhjalmsson2015modeling,zhu2017bayesian,lloyd2019improved,ge2019polygenic, ldpred2} have been popular in the PRS field as placing a prior on SNP effect sizes provides a natural way to introduce regularization and borrow external information \citep{ hu2017leveraging, marquez2021incorporating}.